 The Opposite End of the Spectrum: Weak Insulin Sensitivity, Insulin Resistance, and Diabetes

-Low insulin sensitivity can be detrimental to your health, especially when your sensitivity is so low that you have insulin resistance.
+Low insulin sensitivity can be detrimental to your health, especially when your sensitivity is so low that you develop insulin resistance.

-When you become insulin resistant, your pancreas starts creating more insulin in the attempt to decrease blood sugar levels.
-This causes high insulin levels otherwise known as “hyperinsulinemia.”
+When we become insulin resistant, the pancreas starts creating more insulin to help decrease blood sugar levels.
+This leads to high insulin levels, otherwise known as “hyperinsulinemia.”

 Hyperinsulinemia is linked to blood vessel damage, high blood pressure, osteoporosis, and heart disease.
-Overall, having chronically high levels of insulin and blood sugar will cause your health to deteriorate.
+Over time, having chronically high levels of insulin and blood sugar will cause health to deteriorate.

 The Big Picture — Insulin Sensitivity and Insulin Resistance

 The physiology of insulin sensitivity is so complex that we aren’t even close to explaining it all.
 However, it is possible to distill our learnings into one simple concept that will help you understand what causes insulin resistance and insulin sensitivity for most people: